 Webcam Lighting Test — Analyse Your Camera Lighting Conditions

 Click Start Lighting Test to run a webcam lighting test on your live camera feed.
 The tool measures overall brightness, lighting uniformity, and exposure quality — then scores your setup as Excellent, Good, Average, or Poor with specific tips to improve.
 Use alongside the brightness test for a detailed exposure check.
+Open the webcam viewer to see your camera's full technical specs in one detailed panel.

 Brightness